Nuo27/Potplayer-Ollama-Translate/README.md

 ## Usage

 1. Download the `.as` and `.ico` files put them to your Potplayer's installation directory under `...\DAUM\PotPlayer\Extension\Subtitle\Translate` folder.
-2. Open the `.as` file and modify the default model path if needed.
+2. Open the `.as` file and modify `DEFAULT_MODEL_NAME` to your target model name.
+Or you can leave it and set it up in the extension settings later.
 3. Run PotPlayer, right click and `Subtitles -> Subtitle Translation -> Online Subtitle Translation Settings`, enable the plugin.
 4. In the extension settings, set up your model name if you want to use a different one than the default.
-Leave the API key empty if you don't need it.
+Leave the API key empty if you don't need it. (you wont need it since its for ollama local deployment)
 5. All done.
 Enjoy live translation!

 ## Added Features

 - Add custom settings for switching reasoning for reasoning models
-- Add custom temperature settings
 - Custom trimming of translated lines for spaces, new lines and `<think>` tags
 - Improve context history handler for better translation quality
-- Modify the prompt and applied two-steps translation progress.
-(It should improve the translation quality a lot if the model supports reasoning, however, it will cost more time and resources.)
+- Modify the prompt and applied two-steps translation strategy for better translation quality.

 ## Customization

-You can customize the plugin by modifying the settings in the `.as` file or through PotPlayer's extension settings UI.
-Here are some key variables you might want to adjust:
+You can customize the plugin by modifying the settings in the `.as` file.

 **Model Settings**
 | Setting | Description |